 In Part I, show income received for items listed on lines 1 through 10.
-Count both the cash actually or constructively received and the fair market value of goods or other property received for these items.
+Generally, count both the cash actually or constructively received and the fair market value of goods or other property received for these items.
 Income is constructively received when it is credited to your account or set aside for you to use.
+However, farm production flexibility contract payments received under the Federal Agriculture Improvement and Reform Act of 1996 are required to be included in income only in the year of actual receipt, even if they were constructively received in an earlier year under section 112(d)(2) or (3) of that Act.